Funding Schemes 2024

 In-kind contributions do not include:

 Any entity or individual who performs an economic activity must register for VAT.
 Kindly ensure that your VAT status is according to the regulations issued by the Commissioner for Revenue.

 When filling the application you will be required to tick whether you are registered under article 10 or if you are registered under article 11.

-Applicants registered under article 10 and who will recover VAT that is charged by third parties, any VAT amount will not be covered by the grant.
+Applicants registered under article 10 and who will recover VAT that is charged by third parties, recoverable VAT amounts will not be supported by the grant.
 Applicants who are registered under article 11 and are VAT exempt may include VAT charged to them by third parties as an eligible cost.

 When submitting a quote to the council, this must always include VAT.
-The amount of the quote that is claimed through the grant, however, needs to be calculated according to the article under which the applicant is registered.
+The amount that is claimed through the grant, however, needs to be quoted according to whether VAT will be recovered or not.

 Should the application be funded, a contract between Arts Council Malta and the beneficiary will be signed.
 The contract will indicate the type of reports that the beneficiary will submit to the Council.
 Each report will include a budget form.
 VAT invoices and/or fiscal receipts need to be submitted together with the budget form.

 It is important to ensure that a VAT invoice and/or a fiscal receipt is supporting each budget item.
 Amounts that are not supported by a VAT invoice or a fiscal receipt will not be covered by the grant.

 In the case of a beneficiary who does not carry out economic activity and as a result is not registered for VAT the beneficiary has the duty to ascertain that it will receive a fiscal receipt for the goods and services received.